-- The Continuation of Benefits rider has options that allow you to extend your LTC protection for just a few years up to your entire lifetime (see page 8 for details)
+- The Continuation of Benefits rider has options that allow you to extend your LTC protection for just a few years up to your entire lifetime.

 - The joint protection option allows you to cover two lives under one policy

 - An automatic waiver of premium benefit means any required ongoing premiums are waived once an insured is receiving LTC benefits for care (does not apply to Respite Care, Caregiver Training, Supportive Equipment, Care Coordination, or International Facility benefits)